hiibolt/KnowledgeBase/pages/ECON260.md

 - ## Markets
   * There are **demanders**, or someone with a need
   * There are **suppliers**, or people with something to sell

+  One of the key ideas is who and who cannot get the 'goods' that they want?